25.9 C

 The regulation requires the FDA to notify the public over a long period once it learns of the situation.
 Ruth Varney, the agency’s representative in the western region, confirmed to DayLight the community had told her about the abandoned logs.

-Logs Alma Wood abandoned in a forest not far from Vanjah Village in the Porkpa District of Grand Cape Mount County.
+Logs Alma Wood was abandoned in a forest near Vanjah Village in the Porkpa District of Grand Cape Mount County.
 The DayLight/James Harding Giahyue

-In April earlier this year, the FDA gave all logging companies a one-month period to declare logs they have harvested as it takes inventory of probably abandoned logs countrywide.
-That deadline has expired a month ago and the agency said it would begin auctioning the woods this month.
+In April earlier this year, the FDA gave all logging companies one month to declare logs they have harvested as it takes inventory of probably abandoned logs countrywide.
+That deadline expired a month ago and the agency said it would begin auctioning the woods this month.

 “Those who did not remove their logs as per the stipulated time, the lawyer will now go to the court to seek judicial action to have the logs confiscated the auctioned,” said FDA’s Managing Director Mike Doryen in a rare interview with The DayLight.
 “That is a problem that we must solve.”